avidthinker/avidthinker.github.io/docs/posts/ECDSA/ecdsa.md

 $$G = \{0, G, 2G, 3G, \ldots, (N-1)G\}$$

-Notice that $G$ has only $N$ elements.
-Why?
-Because the points on the curve mod $p$ all lie on a $p\times p$ grid, so there are finitely many of them.
+Notice that $G$ has only a finite number of elements, which is to be expected since the points lie on a $p\times p$ grid, which contains $p^2$ distinct points at most.

 We start from $0$ and keep adding $G$ until we loop, i.e. we get a point that we've already seen.
 Let's assume this is our current list: